NAV

 6–8 high Challenging to recruit — consider competitive offers

-8–10 very high Extremely difficult — expect long hiring timelines and premium compensation
+8–10 very high Very difficult — expect longer hiring timelines and above-average compensation

 The index is not a single metric.
 It is computed from seven dimensions, each capturing a different signal of labour market tension.
+The dimensions are weighted differently — some are considerably more influential than others in the final score.
 This gives you a detailed breakdown of why a profession is easy or hard to recruit.

 The Seven Dimensions